geo14150/movie_app/README.md

   # Appwrite:
    Backend-as-a-Service (BaaS)Used for custom backend logic and tracking user behavior.
 Specifically, it manages the trending feature by tracking search counts.

+# 🏃 How to Execute the Application

+This mode is used for development and viewing the application locally without deployment issues.

+Dependencies: Ensure you have Node.js and npm installed.

+Install: Run npm install in the project directory to install all required packages.

+Environment Variables: Create a .env file and set your VITE_TMDM_API_KEY, VITE_APPWRITE_PROJECT_ID, etc., which are crucial for the Appwrite and TMDB connections.

+Run: Execute the development command: npm run dev

+The application will run on your local server, typically at http://localhost:5173/.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.